 In the book: Hermione has an “ugly duckling turns into a swan” moment.
 But what I actually like is a conversation she has with Harry later on, in which she tells him that straightening out her hair is too much of an effort to do every day.

-In the movie: It was hard to recreate the moment from the get go, because Emma Watson never had large teeth to begin with and he bushy hair was gone by the third movie.
+In the movie: It was hard to recreate the moment from the get go, because Emma Watson never had large teeth to begin with and her bushy hair was gone by the third movie.
 She is clearly beautiful, no matter what she wears.
 In addition, the costume designers were set on showing that she is a girl on the verge of being a woman and therefore changed her dress from blue to pink, which sadly also had the “princess goes to a ball” implication.
-It is not really the fault of the movie makers that the moment fails to have the same impact, but I think they could have gotten a little bit closer.
+It is not really the fault of the costume designers that the moment fails to have the same impact, but I think they could have gotten a little bit closer.
 The line about it being too much effort for everyday use should have made it into the movie somehow.

 Why I like the scene: Because Hermione surely has her priorities straight.
 It is fun to spend a couple of hours on your looks and have a nice evening dressed up to the nines.
 But it is not important for everyday life.
 This sends exactly the right message: It is okay to make yourself feel beautiful, but what in the end counts, is something else.
 It is better to carry a couple of books with you than gliding through the halls like a swan.